 Practice Reviews are based on CSHBC standards of practice and related Clinical Decision Support Tools (CDSTs).
 Only aspects of the CSHBC Standards of Practice that are prescriptive (i.e., ‘must dos’) rather than permissive (‘may dos’) are included in the process.

-“Practice Reviews are about real-time application of a registrant’s knowledge, skills, and abilities,” says Mardi Lowe, Professional Practice Advisor, Speech-Language Pathology and former Director, Quality Assurance & Professional Practice.
+“Practice Reviews are about real-time application of a registrant’s knowledge, skills, and abilities,” says Mardi Lowe, Senior Practice Advisor and former Director, Quality Assurance & Professional Practice.
 “Are you doing what you know you should do in your practice?”

 All onsite Practice Reviews are strictly confidential and between the College and the registrant.
 Employers may not participate, observe, or receive outcome results from onsite Practice Reviews.
 Registrants are required to meet any planned remediation activities within the timeline established with the Practice Review Assessor and/or a profession-specific Practice Review Panel.